kwaite1021/piFrame/README.md

 <br>
 <img src="pi-frame-2.png">
 <br>
-<p>A Node web server for Raspberry Pi electronics testing
+<p>A Node web server for Raspberry Pi electronics testing.
+Hack it , mod it, do as you wish with it.
 There are pre-built, ready to go modules which include:
 <ul>
   <li> Level out high or low - turn something on / off </li>